-The Affordable Care Act (ACA), also called ObamaCare, requires most people to have health coverage on January 1, 2014 or face a penalty.
+And remember, the Affordable Care Act (ACA), also called ObamaCare, requires most people to have health coverage or pay a fee at tax time.

-Get insurance online or over the phone through NY State of Health
+Get insurance online or over the phone through the NY State of Health

 - You may be able to get a tax credit that will save you money on private health insurance.
 You can get a tax credit even if you owe little or no taxes.